LightningFF/lightning/README.md

 ![Tests](https://github.com/LightningFF/lightning/actions/workflows/run_test.yml/badge.svg) [![Gem Version](https://badge.fury.io/rb/lightningff.svg)](https://badge.fury.io/rb/lightningff)

-An end-to-end feature flagging system that can be setup in <1 minute.

-Lightning is a rails gem you can install into your Rails application to get both console and UI access to manage feature flags.
-Lightning saves you time to avoid building an in-house solution.
+Get started with feature flags in <1 minute.
+Works with Ruby on Rails.
+Control who can access features from a simple Web UI or the console.
 Here's the Web UI:

 ![2021-06-09 at 12 50 p m](https://user-images.githubusercontent.com/1835120/121349297-40036480-c921-11eb-8ccf-9bd454f54b1e.png)

 ![2021-06-09 at 12 49 p m](https://user-images.githubusercontent.com/1835120/121349208-25c98680-c921-11eb-9c31-53bf0a4aa5db.png)

+- Enable (or disable) a feature for everyone
+- Enable it for specific models in your database (you can configure which models can be feature flagged)
+- Easily hide certain features behind flags
+- Lightning stores data on your database so you don't have to worry about availablity (currently works only with `ActiveRecord`)

 ## Install